Mespilus germanica: Distribution and habitat

 The species requires temperate and sub-mediterranean climate conditions with warm summers and mild winters.
 Air temperatures of 18 to 20 °C are mentioned as favourable for growth, cold of as low as -20 °C is tolerated and late frosts hardly cause any damage.
 The wild form was observed in dry areas with annual precipitation of 700 mm and at altitudes from 0 to 1100 m.
 The species grows in a wide range of soil types and prefers fresh, well-drained loamy soils with a pH that is between 6 and 8.
 It is found across southern Europe where it is generally rare.
 It is reported to be naturalized in some woods in southeast England, but is found in few gardens.

 Ecology

 Plant disease

 M. germanica is only rarely attacked by diseases or harmed by insects.

 In plantations, the larvae of the leaf-mining butterfly species Lithocolletis blancardella can cause damage.
-Furthermore, especially in years with high precipitation, the fungus Monilia fructigena can be a problem.
+Furthermore, especially in years with high precipitation, the fungus Monilinia fructigena can be a problem.
 It causes brown blemishes on the fruit and continues to spread until the fruit becomes entirely rotten.

 M. germanica can also be infected by Podosphaera clandestina, the pathogen of powdery mildew, which can lead to the wilting of leaves and buds as well as by Entomosporium mespili that causes leaf spots.

 The medlar is, like other species of the rosacea family which are used for propagation, susceptible to Erwinia amylovora, the parasitic causative agent of fire blight.